10 Simple Steps You Can Take to Improve Your Home Exercise Routine

 Remember how I told you to make a plan?
 The best plan is to workout when these people aren’t home but that’s not always possible.

-So, make it clear to naysayers, jokesters, and needy barnacles who live with you that for one hour no one is allowed to bug you.
+So, make it clear to naysayers, jokesters, and needy barnacles who live with you that for one hour (or however long it takes you) no one is allowed to bug you.

 The rule in our house that seems to work is that when I’m working out you better not come in the room unless you plan to exercise with me, someone is at the door, or you (or someone else in the house), is bleeding.